-Name Executive Contributions FY 2008 (1) Registrant Contributions in FY 2008 (1) (\$) Aggregate Earnings in FY 2008 (2) Aggregate Withdrawals/ Distributions (3) (\$) Aggregate Balance at 10/31/2008 (4) (\$) David D. Petratis - - - - - Brent L. Korb 15,416 3,083 22,836 (127,814) 69,437 Kevin P. Delaney - - 177,178 (724,918) - Paul A. Hammonds 19,686 787 (20,794) - 146,490 Raymond A. Jean - - 483,063 (1,990,545) - Thomas M. Walker 112,608 11,261 16,272 - 242,543 John J. Mannion 5,743 1,149 21,743 - 161,706
+Name Executive Contributions FY 2010 (1) (\$) Registrant Contributions in FY 2010 (2) (\$) Aggregate Earnings in FY 2010 (3) (\$) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at 10/31/2010 (4) (\$)

+David D. Petratis - - 272,112 - 1,498,844

+Brent L. Korb - - - - -

+Kevin P. Delaney - - - - -

+Jairaj T. Chetnani 40,921 - 6,284 - 47,205

+Deborah M. Gadin - - 13,349 - 84,609
-(1) Executive contributions are incentive compensation earned for fiscal 2007 performance and deferred in December 2007, when they would have otherwise been paid, during fiscal 2008.
-The registrant contributions are the associated match of Quanex Corporation for these executive contributions.
-The full amount shown in the executive contributions and registrant contributions columns for each executive was reported in the Summary Compensation Table.

-- (2) Aggregate earnings are not included as compensation in the current Summary Compensation Table, and were not included in the Information Statement attached as Exhibit 99.1 to the Company's Registration Statement on Form 10, filed April 4, 2008 and effective April 9, 2008, and Quanex Corporation's proxy statements for fiscal 2007 and previous years. - (3) Distributions reported were made in connection with the spin-off of Quanex Building Products Corporation from Quanex Corporation. - (4) The aggregate balance is as of 10/31/2008, and includes current and previous years' executive and registrant contributions and the earnings on those contributions, less any withdrawals.
-The amounts reported in the aggregate balance at October 31, 2008 are reported in the Summary Compensation Table or were previously reported as compensation to the named executive officer in the Summary Compensation Table contained in the Information Statement attached as Exhibit 99.1 to the Company's Registration Statement on Form 10, filed April 4, 2008 and effective April 9, 2008 and Quanex Corporation's proxy statements for fiscal 2007 and previous years, with the exception of Mr. Mannion for all previous years and Mr. Korb for 2007 and earlier as they were not included as an named executive officers in the respective previous years.
+- (1) Executive contributions are incentive compensation earned for performance from November 1, 2008 to October 31, 2009 and deferred in December 2009, when they would have otherwise been paid, during fiscal 2010.
+The full amount shown in the executive contributions column for each executive was reported in the Summary Compensation Table. - (2) The registrant contributions in previous years were the associated match by Quanex Building Products Corporation for these executive contributions.
+The Company temporarily suspended its matching contributions on the DC Plan effective April 1, 2009. - (3) Aggregate earnings are not included as compensation in the current Summary Compensation Table.
+This item primarily reflects the change in market value of the deemed common stock held in each participant's deferred compensation account. - (4) The aggregate balance is as of 10/31/2010, and includes current and previous years' executive and registrant contributions and the earnings on those contributions, less any withdrawals.
+The amounts reported in the aggregate balance at October 31, 2010 are reported in the Summary Compensation Table or were previously reported as compensation to the named executive officer in the Summary Compensation Table if such individual was included as a named executive officer in the respective previous years.